Altinn/altinn-studio-docs/content/technology/solutions/altinn-platform/authorization/accessmanagement/_index.md

 Delegated policies are policies created by users when their own rights are delegated ot other persons/systems.
 The who is identified by user or partyId.

+### Construction

+See details how AccessManagement is [constructed](/architecture/components/application/construction/altinn-platform/authorization/accessmanagment/).